spatialos/gdk-for-unity/docs/content/mobile/ios/local-deploy.md

   * [Ways to test your iOS client]({{urlRoot}}/content/mobile/ios/ways-to-test)

 ## Connecting your iOS device to a local deployment using Unity Remote
-You need the Unity Remote app for this.
+You need the Unity Remote app installed on your iOS device in order to follow the below steps.
 See the [Unity documentation](https://docs.unity3d.com/Manual/UnityRemote5.html) for details.

+  1. Open your project in the Unity Editor.
+  1. Build your workers from the SpatialOS menu by selecting **Build for local** > **All workers**.
-  1. Connect the mobile device to your computer using a USB cable.
+  1. Connect your iOS device to your computer using a USB cable.
 Accept the **Trust This Computer** alert if it appears.
   1. Open the project that you want to deploy with the Unity Editor and go to **Edit** > **Project Settings** > **Editor** to bring up the **Editor Settings** window.
   1. In the **Unity Remote** section, click on the drop-down menu beside the **Device** option and select **Any iOS Device**.
   1. On your mobile device, open the **Unity Remote** app.
 Make sure you allow it permissions for location and camera.